pactus-project/pactus.org/website/learn/consensus/consensus-protocol.md

 change_ state and try to change the proposer for the next round.

 Pactus consensus mechanism is inspired by Practical Practical Byzantine Fault Tolerant algorithm.
-Below you can see more details about the consensus mechanism in Zarb.
+Below you can see more details about the consensus mechanism in Pactus.

 ## Practical Byzantine Fault Tolerant